cross-org/kv/README.md

     the latest values matching the query
   - `async listAll<T>(query, limit, reverse)` - Retrieves all latest values matching the query as an array.
-  - `async *scan<T>(query, limit, reverse)` - Asynchronously iterates over the transaction history (all set and delete operations) for keys matching the query.
+  - `async *scan<T>(query, limit, reverse, ignoreReadErrors = false)` -
+    Asynchronously iterates over the transaction history (all set and delete operations) for keys matching the query.
 Optionally recurses into subkeys and fetches the associated data.
   - `listKeys(query)` - Returns an array of all keys matching the given query.
-  - `async sync(ignoreTransactionErrors = false)` - Manually synchronizes the
+  - `async sync(ignoreReadErrors = false)` - Manually synchronizes the in-memory
-    in-memory index with the on-disk data store.
+    index with the on-disk data store.
   - `watch<T>(query, callback, recursive): void` - Registers a callback to be invoked whenever a matching transaction (set or delete) is added.
   - `unwatch<T>(query, callback): void` - Unregisters a previously registered